sb-ai-lab/tsururu/README.md

     - individual models for each point in the prediction horizon.
 - _MultiOutput (MIMO - Multi-input-multi-output):_
     - one model that learns to predict the entire prediction horizon.
-    - __Also, this strategy supports the presence of exogenous features.__
+    - __Also, this strategy supports the presence of exogenous features (only for local- or global-modelling).__
 - _FlatWideMIMO:_.
     - mixture of Direct and MIMO, fit one model, but uses deployed over horizon Direct's features.